What’s the purpose of the Catholic Services Appeal Foundation?

 Why not just give to my own parish or individual ministries?

 We are members of the “one, holy, catholic and apostolic Church” and are called to serve our brothers and sisters throughout our larger community and the world.
-While your parish certainly needs your support to continue and grow its ministry, there are many valuable ministries which are larger than any single parish and benefit us all – hospital chaplains, prison ministry, American Indian ministry, evangelization and catechesis initiatives, tuition assistance for Catholic school students, support for seminarians in formation for the priesthood, and assistance for the most needy among us, are some examples of areas of need best targeted in a big-picture way.
+While your parish certainly needs your support to continue and grow its ministry, there are many valuable ministries which are larger than any single parish and benefit us all – hospital chaplains, prison ministry, American Indian ministry, evangelization initiatives, tuition assistance for Catholic school students, support for seminarians in formation for the priesthood, and assistance for the most needy among us, are some examples of areas of need best targeted in a big-picture way.
 Additionally, most ministries supported by the CSAF do not have the resources to do their own fundraising – if the support they receive through the CSAF declined or went away, they would need to cut back on what they do to serve others.

 Why should we, being a rural parish, support the CSAF?

 The CSAF supports ministries that benefit people all across our archdiocese.
 The 320 Catholic high school students who receive a CSAF scholarship come from 92 parishes throughout the Archdiocese.
-From Latino Ministry which serves tens of thousands of our Spanish speaking brothers and sisters throughout our region to the evangelization and catechesis initiatives which invite us all to rediscover the depth and beauty of our Catholic faith through inspiring programming and opportunities to grow in the faith.
+From Latino Ministry which serves tens of thousands of our Spanish speaking brothers and sisters throughout our region to the evangelization initiatives which invite us all to rediscover the depth and beauty of our Catholic faith through inspiring programming and opportunities to grow in the faith.
 From marriage preparation programs to the support that is offered to the men studying for the priesthood at The Saint Paul Seminary and Saint John Vianney College Seminary.
 These are just some of the ministries supported by the CSAF that truly touch us all.
 We know that we are called by Christ to serve those in need in our midst- so our assistance to those we may never meet makes a real impact in their lives and supports the dignity we all have because we are created in the image and likeness of God.